 - WISD programs will eat lunch in areas where 6 ft. of social distancing is possible. - Outdoor areas could be used for students to eat meals at school where 6 ft. of social distancing is possible. - Staff assisting with feeding are required to wear gloves and facial coverings. - Serving and cafeteria staff should use barrier protection including gloves, and surgical masks. - If possible, school-supplied meals should be delivered to classrooms with disposable eating (for those students that can use it) and serving utensils. - Indoor assemblies that bring together students from more than one classroom will be prohibited. - When leaving a self-contained area, students, teachers and staff will use hand sanitizer, and hand washing as possible.
 They will repeat the process upon return to the self-contained area.
-Staff and students will utilize the protocol for student handwashing or hand sanitizing as detailed in the Hygiene section. - Community based instructional experiences will be evaluated by each program and supervisor for necessity.
-If leaving a school building, use of PPE, handwashing and physical distancing protocols will be strictly enforced. - WISD will enforce use of PPE, handwashing and physical distancing with any extracurricular activities.
+Staff and students will utilize the protocol for student handwashing or hand sanitizing as detailed in the Hygiene section. - Community-based instructional experiences will be evaluated by each program and supervisor for necessity.
+If leaving a school building, use of PPE, handwashing and physical distancing protocols will be strictly enforced. - WISD will enforce the use of PPE, handwashing and physical distancing with any extracurricular activities. - Programs need to review eating areas and protocols and ensure they align with planned operations both cleaning and movement plans.